James O. Born: Writing career

 After the publication of his first novel, Born has made every effort to stay on schedule to publish one novel a year.
 He followed Walking Money with two sequels called Shock Wave and Escape Clause.
 Published in 2006, Escape Clause won the inaugural Florida Book Award for Best Novel, which he received directly from the Governor of Florida.

 His next two novels, Field of Fire and Burn Zone, feature an ambitious ATF agent who still lives with his parents.

 Born wrote two science fiction novels next.
 They were published by Macmillan, under the pseudonym James O'Neal.
 The name change was designed to avoid confusion among his crime fiction fans.
 The Human Disguise and the Double Human were released to positive reviews.
 Publishers Weekly called the Human Disguise "wildly entertaining."
 The novels, set in the near future, follow a flawed detective through a ravaged landscape of Florida, investigating what appears to be a gang war.
 Born went to great lengths to make sure everything he talked about had some basis in scientific fact.
 Both of the novels were optioned by CBS Studios.

 An editor from his publisher contacted Born about co-writing with television commentator Lou Dobbs.
 Their collaboration resulted in two novels.
 The first was Border War, which is about a drug cartel in Juarez, Mexico, and the federal task force trying to battle them in El Paso, Texas.
 The second book, Putin's Gambit, is a story about Russia hacking the US and Great Britain's financial computers to spark a financial meltdown.
 The Russians' motivation is to distract the West as Russia moves into Estonia.

 In 2015, Born was contacted by best-selling author James Patterson about collaborating on projects.
 Born wrote several novellas or "book shots" with Patterson before taking over the Michael Bennett series with the novel Haunted.

 Born continues to work with Patterson on Bennett novels as well as other projects.
 He also provides technical advice and is a commentator on different crime shows.
 Most notably, Born appeared on the Discovery Channel's A Crime to Remember, regarding a famous murder from the 1950s of a judge in Palm Beach County.

 In 2018, Born traveled to Afghanistan to do research on a novel and work on a documentary.
 He spent time at Bagram Air Base and the Fenty Forward Operating Base near the Pakistani border.
 The documentary, Send Me, detailed the US military's effort to provide medical evacuation to allied soldiers wounded in combat.
 The documentary aired on PBS in October 2018 and was awarded an Emmy.

 Personal life

 Born lives with his wife in Florida where he now writes full-time.
 He continues to provide technical advice, and speaks publicly about his books and other issues.
-Born has two children, John(CPA) and Emily(Lawyer).
+Born has two children, John (a CPA) and Emily (a lawyer).